kiwix/kiwix-js-pwa/README.md

 ![WikiMed montage](https://user-images.githubusercontent.com/4304337/182706203-eca53649-8dea-44b9-ac4a-b08cc05c4252.png)

-**Kiwix is an offline reader for multilingual content from Wikipedia, Project Gutenberg, TED Talks, Wikivoyage, Stackexchange, etc. It makes knowledge available to people with limited or no Internet access.
+**WikiMed by Kiwix is an offline reader for multilingual medical content from Wikipedia Project Medicine and MDWiki.
+It makes medical knowledge available to people with limited or no Internet access.
 The software and the content are free for anyone to use.
-Get the app and download your choice of offline content (a ZIM archive, which can be downloaded in the app).
-There are hundreds of free archives to choose from, on many different topics and subjects.
-Build a whole digital library of offline knowledge!**
+The app comes packaged with WikiMed in English, but you can also download your choice of language (a ZIM archive, which can be downloaded in the app).
+There are different, multilingual editions of the WikiMed archives to choose from.**

-See **[Kiwix JS for Windows and Linux](https://kiwix.github.io/kiwix-js-windows/kiwix-js-uwp.html)** for the latest release for different operating systems.
-We also have packaged apps of **[WikiMed by Kiwix](https://kiwix.github.io/kiwix-js-windows/wikimed-uwp.html)** (a complete medical encyclopaedia), and **[Wikivoyage by Kiwix](https://kiwix.github.io/kiwix-js-windows/wikivoyage-uwp.html)** (a complete travel guide) in English -- no extra download needed!
+See **[Kiwix JS for Windows and Linux](https://kiwix.github.io/kiwix-js-windows/kiwix-js-uwp.html)** for the latest release for different operating systems of the base app from which WikiMed by Kiwix is built.
+We also have packaged apps of **[Wikivoyage by Kiwix](https://kiwix.github.io/kiwix-js-windows/wikivoyage-uwp.html)** (a complete travel guide) in English.

 If you are using **Windows 10 or 11**, then all three apps are conveniently available in the Microsoft Store:
 **[Kiwix JS UWP](https://www.microsoft.com/store/apps/9P8SLZ4J979J)**,